flayner2/TaIGa/README.md

 - **Python**:
 ...You might want to use your own package manager and installation procedures to run TaIGa.
 Most Unix distributions come with Python 3 installed.
-You can try typing `$ python` into your shell to verify it (note that the `$` character should not be type, it only represents the prompt).
+You can try typing `$ python` into your shell to verify it (note that the `$` character should not be typed, it only represents the prompt).
 If you don't have Python 3 installed, check the [Python official website](https://www.python.org/) for how to install it on your system.